ViTAE-Transformer/ViTAE-Transformer-Scene-Text-Detection/README.md

 ## Results

+//to be updated

-The result below is tested in single scale setting.
+The results are tested in single scale setting.
 The shorter side is resized to 1185.
 I3CL with ViTAE backbone gets promising result without pretraining compared to ResNet-50 counterpart.

-//to be updated

 ## Usage

 ### Install

-//
+//to be updated

+### Data Prepare

+//to be updated

 ### Training

-//
+//to be updated

 ### Inference